-- Personal protective equipment: each of the four major categories requires different equipment, but, regardless of industry, all employees are entitled to wear designated protective equipment to protect him or her from workplace hazards and should be properly trained in equipment's use
+- Personal protective equipment: Each industry category requires different equipment, but all workers are entitled to protective equipment that minimizes harm from workplace hazards.
+Employers must pay for the equipment, and employees should be properly trained on how to use it.

-- Hazard communications: if handling potentially hazardous material, evaluations of the product must be conducted.
-Material found hazardous must be marked as so and customers of the material must receive a Material Safety Data Sheet (MSDS).
-Employers must train employees about the dangers presented in materials on the MSDS sheet.
+- Hazard communication: When employees handle potentially hazardous materials, employers must evaluate the associated health risks.
+Materials associated with health and safety risks must be labeled, and customers that receive them must also receive a Material Safety Data Sheet (MSDS).
+Employers must train employees about the dangers presented by materials on the MSDS sheet.

 Employers are required to post injury reports from the previous year, even if no injuries occurred.

-The Act allows for and even encourages states to formulate individual safety programs that will function under state law but continue to be monitored.
-Furthermore, OSHA must approved the program.
+The OSH Act allows for and even encourages states to formulate individual safety programs that will function under state law but continue to be monitored.
+Furthermore, OSHA must approve the program.
 However, most state plans match federal plans.

-Connecticut, Illinois, New Jersey, and New York have OSHA-approved state plans that only cover public sector workers.
+Connecticut, Illinois, Maine, New Jersey, New York and the U.S. Virgin Islands have OSHA-approved state plans that only cover public sector workers.

-Each employee has the right to report a violation for any of the following serious hazards:
+Each employee has the right to report a violation for serious hazards related to:

 - Confined space entry